PaulKinlan/paul.kinlan.me/content/en/2010-11-30-array-prototype-splice-and-a-schoolboy-error-.markdown

 published: true
 ---
 <p>The other day I <a href="/js-quickly-removing-an-arbitrary-element-from">posted</a> about
-there being no &ldquo;delete an arbitrary element&rdquo; method on Array in Javascrip.
+there being no 'delete an arbitrary element' method on Array in Javascrip.
  The problem being that I tried the solution I am about to present, but made the biggest School Boy Error possible &ndash; I didn't read the documentation correctly!</p>